 The Society hold three amateur radio callsigns - G3UES for HF, G7EAR for VHF and G2HS for the 'Echelford DX Group'.

 An HF (Top-Band) SSB net is held on 1.979 MHz +/- QRM on Sunday morning at 10 a.m. local time.
-If possible, members of the HF net are requested to monitor 145.350 MHz (FM) so that members who cannot use HF can still join in.
-This net is usually preceded by some CW, usually courtesy of Pat, M0AAC.
+This net is often preceded by some CW, usually courtesy of Pat, M0AAC.
 Anyone who cares to join in will be made most welcome.

 A VHF net is held on Sunday evenings at 9 p.m. local time, the controller calling 'CQ Echelford' on the VHF calling frequency V-40 (S-20 as we used to know it) on 145.500 MHz.
 The controller will then QSY to an announced frequency (often 145.325 MHz), chosen at the time according to band occupancy.
 Call-in will then be conducted on this frequency, not V-40.